-This page contains links to studies conducted by (or for) the DNR - Division of Lands and Minerals, Reclamation Section.
-These reports relate to methyl mercury and sulfate cycling in NE Minnesota streams and in the St. Louis River estuary.
+The following links to studies were conducted by or for the DNR - Division of Lands and Minerals, Reclamation Section.
+These reports relate to methyl mercury and sulfur cycling in NE Minnesota streams and in the St. Louis River estuary.